logzio/logzio-helm/charts/logzio-monitoring/README.md

 > If you were using `logzio-logs-collector.secrets.logType`, add to your command `--set global.logType=<<LOG-TYPE>> \`

 > [!IMPORTANT]
-> Make sure to update your Instrumentation service endpoint from `logzio-monitoring-otel-collector.default.svc.cluster.local` to `logzio-apm-collector.monitoring.svc.cluster.local`.
+> Make sure to update your Instrumentation service endpoint from `logzio-monitoring-otel-collector.monitoring.svc.cluster.local` to `logzio-apm-collector.monitoring.svc.cluster.local`.

 </details>